kylemcdonald/kylemcdonald.net/psac/story.md

 ## Then I saw the comments.

 Hundreds and hundreds of comments, on dozens of major blogs.
 I'm no stranger to publicity, but this was on a completely different scale.
 Everyone had an opinion and wanted to argue with each other.
 Yet I had to remain completely silent.
-I spoke only with my parents, for a few minutes.
+I spoke only with my parents for a few minutes.
 Once I saw it on the [BBC](http://www.bbc.co.uk/news/technology-14080438), I knew if I didn't tell them first, my grandmother would.
 My mom insisted that I call from a pay phone.
 She also warned me against buying a new computer from Apple, but I'd already ordered one online.
 She tends more towards conspiracy theories than I do.

 Online, some comments were favorable, especially the ones posted the day before the visit.
 They dealt with the issues I was originally trying to tackle:

-* Interesting how he as able to capture a truly expressionless face.
+* Interesting how he was able to capture a truly expressionless face.
 It made me think about how too much computer time may make us retract from social interactions.
 Weird .

 * Facial expressions are partially reflexive but partially social.
 It's not a surprise that expressions get bland when there is no one around to non-verbally communicate with.